 Herrera-Cuenca et al. (2020)

-This study examines lifestyle characteristics of Latin American women, focusing on sedentary behaviours and eating patterns.
-Teachers working with Hispanic families can better understand cultural contexts affecting family health habits and screen time practices at home.
+The study by researchers examines Latin American women's lifestyles.
+It focuses on inactivity and eating habits.
+Teachers working with Hispanic families can understand cultural contexts better.
+This helps them understand health habits and screen time at home.

 This is not an argument that screens are inherently harmful.
 The evidence is more nuanced than that.
 What matters is not the screen itself but what it replaces, how it is used, and whether an adult is present.
 A meta-analysis of 100 studies (Santos et al., 2024) found that solo screen viewing is associated with poorer cognitive outcomes, while co-viewing with an engaged adult is associated with better outcomes.
 The same device, used differently, produces opposite developmental effects.